Published: 8 Dec 2025 | Reading Time: 8 min read

 Understanding how much time and space a linked list takes to perform an operation is very important when you want to decide if this data structure is efficient or not.

 Understanding how to write a singly linked list in different programming languages is an absolute must for knowing how to use it in practice.
-Examples in C, C++, Java, and Python are given below, which perform basic operations like insertion, deletion, traversal, and search.
+Below is an example in C which performs basic operations like insertion, deletion, traversal, and search.

 #include <stdio.h>